Exploration of the tropical forest in “La Selva” Biological Research Station & Arenal Volcano

 Costa Rica offers a rich and unique stage with some of the best examples in the world for the study of socio-cultural, economic and environmental systems and their interactions, including: humid tropical forests, plant, animal and insect diversity, historical and socio-cultural influences from Mesoamerica and South America, the use of ecotourism as a development alternative, one of the largest water transfer projects in the world (Lake Arenal), environmental justice and development, large hydro-electric production plants and wind energy farms, resort developments, natural hazards, extensive vs. ecological/integrated tropical cattle ranching, agriculture and forestry, and unique turtle nesting sites and conservation projects.

-Includes: tuition and fees, shared accommodations, entrance fees, most meals, ground transportation, & international health insurance
+Includes: tuition and fees, shared accommodations, entrance fees, most meals, ground transportation, and international health and evacuation insurance

-Not Included: international airfare, some meals, exit fees & personal expenses
+Not Included: international airfare, some meals, exit fees, and personal expenses

 CU Denver students may be able to use their existing financial aid for Global Study programs.
-Note that Maymester programs are considered part of summer term financial aid.
-For more information and to discuss your personal aid package, schedule an appointment with the Financial Aid Office.
+Note that Maymester programs are considered part of the Summer term for financial aid.
+In order to be eligible for financial aid, students must be registered for at least half-time status (6 credits for undergraduates, 3 credits for graduates) during the Summer term.
+For more information, schedule an appointment with Mary Morales in the Financial Aid Office before you have been accepted to the program.

 CU Denver Global Study Scholarship